Usmani family of Deoband: Fazlur Rahman Usmani

-His sons include Azizur Rahman Usmani and Shabbir Ahmad Usmani.
+His sons include Azizur Rahman Usmani, Habibur Rahman Usmani, and Shabbir Ahmad Usmani.
 Atiqur Rahman Usmani, the co-founder of Nadwatul Musannifeen and All India Muslim Majlis-e-Mushawarat was his grandson.
 Shams Naved Usmani is another grandson of Usmāni.
 Kafilur Rahman Nishat Usmani, who was the grandson of Azizur Rahman Usmani, translated Fatawa 'Alamgiri into Urdu language.

 After the creation of Pakistan in 1947, Shabbir Ahmad Usmani hoisted its flag in Karachi in the presence of Muhammad Ali Jinnah and other All India Muslim League leaders.

 Shaykh Fateh Ali

 Fateh Ali was the grandfather of Mahmud Hasan Deobandi.
-He had three sons, Mehtab Ali, Masood Ali and Zulfiqar Ali Deobandi.
-Mehtab Ali and Zulfiqar Ali Deobandi were also among the co-founders of Darul Uloom Deoband.
+He had three sons, Mahtab Ali Deobandi, Masood Ali and Zulfiqar Ali Deobandi.
+Mehtab Ali and Zulfiqar Ali were also among the co-founders of Darul Uloom Deoband.
 Zulfiqar Ali's son Mahmud Hasan Deobandi became the first student who studied in Darul Uloom Deoband.

 Karamat Hussain

 Karamat Hussain is known to have established a madrassa at his home in Deoband.
-The teacher in this madrassa was Mehtab Ali, the uncle of Mahmud Hasan Deobandi.
+The teacher in this madrassa was Mahtab Ali Deobandi, the uncle of Mahmud Hasan Deobandi.
 This madrassa remained functioning until the foundation of Darul Uloom Deoband.
 Muhammad Qasim Nanautawi studied there under the supervision of Mehtab Ali.

 Nehal Ahmad, the son of Karamat Hussain, was one of co-founders of Darul Uloom Deoband.
 He was the brother-in-law of Muhammad Qasim Nanautawi.
 Nehal had a son, Lateef Ahmad, who was married to the sister of Ashraf Ali Thanwi.
 Zafar Ahmad Usmani was the son of Lateef Ahmad, and a nephew of Thanwi.

 Zafar Ahmad Usmani hoisted the flag of Pakistan in Dhaka in 1947 in the presence of Muhammad Ali Jinnah and other All India Muslim League leaders.

 Miyānji Shukrullah

-Shukrullah was among the fore-fathers of Muhammad Shafi Usmani.
+Shukrullah was among the fore-fathers of Muhammad Shafi.
 The family also claims the Usmani descent, however they do not possess the complete lineage.
-Muhammad Rafi Usmani and Muhammad Taqi Usmani are both sons of Muhammad Shafi Usmani, who was one of active members of Pakistan Movement.
+Rafi Usmani and Taqi Usmani are both sons of Muhammad Shafi, who was one of active members of Pakistan Movement.

-Muhammad Rafi Usmani has mentioned the incomplete lineage in the biography of his father entitled Hayāt Mufti Azam as, "Muhammad Shafi ibn Muhammad Yasīn ibn Khalīfa Tehseen Ali ibn Imām Ali ibn Karīmullāh ibn Khayrullāh ibn Shukrullah".
+Rafi Usmani has mentioned the incomplete lineage in the biography of his father entitled Hayāt Mufti Azam as, "Muhammad Shafi ibn Muhammad Yasīn ibn Khalīfa Tehseen Ali ibn Imām Ali ibn Karīmullāh ibn Khayrullāh ibn Shukrullah".
 According to Rafi Usmani, Karīmullāh had moved to Deoband in 1183 AH.
 Shafi Usmani's father, Muhammad Yasīn Usmāni was among the earliest students of Darul Uloom Deoband.
 Yasīn's students include Asghar Hussain Deobandi, Shabbir Ahmad Usmani and Sanaullah Amritsari.